-I’ve got my online course, The InDesign Field Guide, opening up again in about 2 weeks (Tuesday, May 9, 2017, to be exact), and I had WAY too much fun putting together this little video to show you why InDesign is the better choice when going head to head with the used-for-far-too-many-things-than-it-was-built-for Photoshop.
+I’ve got my online course, The InDesign Field Guide, opening up soon, and I had WAY too much fun putting together this little video to show you why InDesign is the better choice when going head to head with the used-for-far-too-many-things-than-it-was-built-for Photoshop.
 It's a little design challenge of sorts — real-time, human style.
 I can’t give it all away, but I can say my dog and my toddler make an appearance, as well as some surprising statistics and can’t-not-dance music.
 I’ve said too much.

 I shall leave you with a couple screenshots to hold you over, while you type in your email below.
 Hit the Send Me The Video button, and I’ll do just as it says.